Can Student Loans Affect Your Credit Score?

 If you currently have student loans or plan to borrow for college, here are some tips to keep your credit score in good shape.

-It is important to keep track of your student loan balances and manage your credit both while you are still in college and after you graduate.
-As they pay their student loans on time, it means that they will be in a better position to be approved for apartments, get good interest rates for auto and mortgage loans, get good terms on credit cards, and so on.
+While you are still in college and following your graduation, it is crucial to monitor your credit and balance of student loans.
+Paying their student loans on time can help them to be in a better position to get approved for apartments, get good interest rates for auto and home loans, obtain good conditions on credit cards, and so on.